Repozirk/CarND-Unscented-Kalman-Filter-Project/writeup_template.md

 ## Result
 The RMSE values for Dataset_1 are below the RMSE values given by the rubic poinst [x: 0.9; y: 0.10; vx: 0.40; vy: 0.30] .
-Compared to the achieved RMSE values of the Extended Kalman Filter Project, especially the RMSE of the vx and vy values ar e lowered.
+Compared to the achieved RMSE values of the Extended Kalman Filter Project, especially the RMSE of the vx and vy values are lowered.

 Dataset_1: `RMSE: [x: 0.0798; y: 0.0861; vx: 0.3670; vy: 0.2746]`